Deam0on/deepEMIA/README.md

 - **Scale bar ROI settings**: Region of interest for automatic scale bar detection in SEM images
 - **Scalebar thresholds**: Intensity and proximity thresholds for scale bar detection
 - **Measurement settings**: Whether to measure contrast distribution for particle analysis
-- **RCNN hyperparameters**: Default training parameters for R50 and R101 backbones
+- **RCNN hyperparameters**: Default training parameters for R50 and R101 backbones, with support for dataset-specific optimization

 Example configuration file structure: